mode-network/documentation/mode-trade/create-trading-agent.md

 ## 7. Disclaimer and Risk Notice

-Trading with Mode Trade Agents involves risk.
+Trading with Mode AI Trading Agents involves risk.
 By creating an agent, you agree to the following:

 - Trading digital assets is highly risky.
 Losses are possible, including the loss of all funds in a sub-account.
 - Agents are intended to assist with consistency and execution, not to guarantee profit.